TeCeG/bulk-upload-to-opensea-with-recaptcha-solution/README.md

 Currently this script only tested in Windows 10.
 Not compatible for MacOS

 # Advise
-Use VPN to to avoid IP blacklist from reCaptcha
+Use VPN to to avoid IP blacklist from reCaptcha Audio.

 # Thanks
 Please share and leave your star<BR>